 Glimepiride is completely metabolized by oxidative biotransformation after either an intravenous or oral dose.
 The major metabolites are the cyclohexyl hydroxy methyl derivative (M1) and the carboxyl derivative (M2).
 Cytochrome P450 2C9 is involved in the biotransformation of glimepiride to M1.
 M1 is further metabolized to M2 by one or several cytosolic enzymes.
 M2 is inactive.
 In animals, M1 possesses about one-third of the pharmacological activity of glimepiride, but it is unclear whether M1 results in clinically meaningful effects on blood glucose in humans.

 When 14C-glimepiride was given orally to 3 healthy male subjects, approximately 60% of the total radioactivity was recovered in the urine in 7 days.
 M1 and M2 accounted for 80-90% of the radioactivity recovered in the urine.
 The ratio of M1 to M2 in the urine was approximately 3:2 in two subjects and 4:1 in one subject.
 Approximately 40% of the total radioactivity was recovered in feces.
-M1 and M2 accounted for approximately 70% (ratio of M1 to M2 was 1:3) of the radioactivity recovered in feces.
+M1 and M2 accounted for about 70% (ratio of M1 to M2 was 1:3) of the radioactivity recovered in feces.
 No parent drug was recovered from urine or feces.
 After intravenous dosing in patients, no significant biliary excretion of glimepiride or its M1 metabolite was observed.

 A comparison of glimepiride pharmacokinetics in patients with type 2 diabetes ≤ 65 years and those > 65 years was evaluated in a multiple-dose study using AMARYL 6 mg daily.
 There were no significant differences in glimepiride pharmacokinetics between the two age groups.
 The mean AUC at steady state for the older patients was approximately 13% lower than that for the younger patients; the mean weight-adjusted clearance for the older patients was approximately 11% higher than that for the younger patients.